 5. Understand the how Market influenced the churn

 Moving on from contract expiration, understand the conditions that are attributed to it.
 Did they go to a competitor?
 Did they lose the budget?
 Have there been changes in prices, industry standards, or regulations?
 An understanding of the market can help you understand if you are missing features from your product or if you need to adjust your pricing.

 6. Plan for Transition

 If the customer decides to let the contract expire consider that you need to focus on offboarding them correctly.
-Does their data need to be deleted, their IP returned?
-Review you contract to understand what this means for the close off of the contract.
+Does their data need to be deleted, and their IP returned?
+Review your contract to understand what this means for the close-off of the contract.

 7. Review Expiration Terms

 Ensure that you fully understand the contract’s expiration terms.
 Does the contract include any penalties for non-renewal?
 Are there any obligations that extend beyond the contract’s end date?
 Did the customer need to give you thirty days’ notice?
 Being clear on these terms can help prevent any legal issues or financial liabilities.